 - Sign on the dotted line.

-For couples who are writing a post-nuptial agreement because they are already considering separation or divorce, Stachtiaris encourages them to think carefully about what they really want to do.
+For couples who are writing a post-nuptial agreement because they are already considering separation or divorce, Stachtiaris encourages couples to think carefully about what they really want to do.
 He adds that the longer a marriage lasts, the more financially intertwined the couple becomes, and the more difficult it is to go through a separation or divorce.
 “Give it an honest shot,” says Stachtiaris.
 “But if it’s plain that you or the other party isn’t going to make it, then get out.”

-On the other hand, if your marriage is strong, you must weigh the consequences of such an agreement.
+On the other hand, if your marriage is strong, weigh the consequences of such an agreement.
 Some people would take such a request the wrong way.
 Consider your spouse's feelings, talk it out, and be fair should you decide to go through with the post-nuptial agreement.
 When done correctly, post-nuptial agreements benefit both people.